AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Here are some tips to drive safely, avoid accidents and tickets, and keep your rates low as an older driver.

 1. Adjust your equipment or vehicle.
-You may want to get a steering wheel cover to make driving more comfortable.
 If you’re shopping for a new car, look for cars with large dials that are easy to read, backup cameras, and other safety features that make driving much easier.
+Steering wheel covers can help make driving more comfortable.

 3. Drive defensively.
-Defensive driving means leaving a safe distance between you and the vehicle in front of you, scanning the road ahead, and leaving the road rage at home.
+Defensive driving means leaving a safe distance between you and the vehicle in front of you, scanning the road ahead, and staying calm even if other drivers exhibit road rage.

 4. Drive in good conditions.
 Ideally, you’ll only drive during the daytime and in good weather.
 If you can help it, avoid driving at night or in bad weather with low visibility.